mindee/devrel/jobs/career/technical-writer.md

 - Notices recurring friction/confusion that impedes team success/efficiency and creates resources that clarify or solve these issues.
 Also ensures the resources are easy to locate.

 ## Principal Technical Writer
-At this point, one is helping others be the best that they can be, removing themselves and meeting others where they are.
+At this point, one is helping others be the best that they can be, removing themselves and meeting other where they are.

 - Develops proven systems and approaches to technical writing.
 Replicates those systems and approaches across the team so that others may learn from and improve on them.
 - Mentors and actively drives the technical skills of the immediate or extended team.